ayacomputer/11-Note-Taker/README.md

  ## Installation

  The application will be invoked by using the following command:
+ Clone the repo
  `git clone git@github.com:ayacomputer/11-Note-Taker.git`
+ Run this code
+ `npm start`

 <p align="right">(<a href="#top">back to top</a>)</>